-(S) This course provides an overview of American architectural design from Native American and immigrant roots to present day including the factors that have influenced this design.
-Construction techniques and the characteristic design elements of architectural styles will be introduced.
-Emphasis will be on how geography, climate, availability of materials, financial and political trends, and innovations in technology have affected construction over time.
+(F, S) This course provides an overview of architecture and architectural design from prehistoric times to the present day including the factors that have influenced design.
+The course introduces architectural styles, design elements, building systems, materials, methods of construction, and procedures pertaining to architecture.
+Students will learn how geography, climate, availability of materials, financial and political trends, and innovations in technology have affected architecture and construction over time.